-Please note that due to COVID-19 some programs may be limited, by reservation only, or postponed.
-Kindly inquire with each property prior to booking/visiting.
-British Columbia is immersed in a rich tapestry of indigenous culture, experiences, and heritage - and this richness is particularly present when you golf at BC’s indigenous golf courses & resorts.
-Just as golf in Scotland evokes an appreciation of the heritage and tradition of the game, so does golf in British Columbia evoke an appreciation of nature and our indigenous heritage.
-Golfers are encouraged to embrace the spiritual and cultural side of the game, to pause and be present, and partake of one of British Columbia’s indigenous golf experiences.
+British Columbia is immersed in a rich tapestry of Indigenous culture, experiences, and heritage - and this richness is particularly present when you golf at BC’s Indigenous golf courses & resorts.
+Just as golf in Scotland evokes an appreciation of the heritage and tradition of the game, so does golf in British Columbia evoke an appreciation of nature and our Indigenous heritage.
+Golfers are encouraged to embrace the spiritual and cultural side of the game, to pause and be present, and partake of one of British Columbia’s Indigenous golf experiences.

 Stay & Dine

 Spirit Ridge is a luxury resort set amongst gently sloping vineyards, with glimpses of glittering Osoyoos Lake and the Cascade Mountains.
 Relax in your room at this all-suite resort and take in the surroundings.
 Sample the tastes of Spirit Ridge at one of their restaurants, offering patio seating with incredible views of the landscape.
-Nk’Mip Resort restaurants offer farm-to-table specialties created with traditional aboriginal culinary techniques for a unique dining experience.
+Nk’Mip Resort restaurants offer farm-to-table specialties inspired by Indigenous roots for a unique dining experience.